 A Systemic Risk

-The extensive use of Binance-Peg BUSD on these chains ensures the token’s reach is broad.
-For example, a trader might use the stablecoin to arbitrage on the interest rates being offered at different platforms.
+Binance-Peg BUSD is used extensively on DeFi platforms.
+A trader might use the stablecoin to arbitrage on the interest rates being offered at different platforms.
 They could also build entire structures consisting of Binance-Peg BUSD and its derivatives.
 For example, they could stake Binance-Peg BUSD on an app and use the staked token (given to customers after they deposit the coin) to take out a loan or purchase another token with higher yields.

 Apart from the systemic risk of such a structure, it may also result in double counting or, even, triple counting of the same token across the transaction list.
 There is precedent of decentralized finance (DeFi) analytics sites indulging in such practices to inflate the Total Value Locked (TVL), an error prone DeFi metric, at protocols.